phentnil/employee-scheduling-system/README.md

 1. The manager can modify employees to their team through the `Team Management` dialog.
 On the manager view, the `Manage` button will open this dialog, which will show buttons to `Add Employees`, `Edit` each employee entry, and `Delete` employee entries.
 The `Add Employee` dialog will show a form for the manager to enter employee details.
 The `Edit` dialog will show a form for the selected employee and will save changes after clicking the `Save` button.
 2. Employees can request shift swaps through the `Schedule Change` dialog.
 On the employee view, the employee can select the shift on the calendar or shift list.
 This will open the dialog in which the employee will be able to indicate `day off` or `shift swap`.
 The `shift swap` option will show a list of shifts available to swap in the same week.
 3. Employees can request days off through the `Time Off Request` dialog.
 On the employee view, the employee can select a date outside of the current schedule range, which will open the dialog.
-Submitting a time off request will not alert the manager, but will be used in future schedule generation.
+Submitting a time off request will not alert the manager but will be used in future schedule generation.
 4. The manager can respond to `Schedule Change Requests` in the `Requests` dialog.
 On the manager view, the manager can see the notification icon indicating new requests.
 When they click on the `Requests` button, the `Requests` dialog will open with a list of active requests.
 Each request will include options to `Accept` or `Reject` each one.
 5. Employees can respond to shift swaps in which other employees have submitted requests for one of their assigned shifts.
 The affected shifts will appear with an exclamation point icon.
 When they click on these shifts, they will see the `Request` dialog showing the details of the shift swap and will be able to `Accept` or `Reject` the request.